 Ocean Terminal starts just before the Talmadge Bridge and contains break bulk and Roll/on-Roll/off facilities.
 The Garden City Terminal consists of eight piers, with numerous cranes to unload containers.

-Between Ocean Terminal and Garden City Terminals are a number of businesses: National Gypsum, Nu-Star Asphalt, Colonial Oil Industries, Global Marine, and International Paper.
-Beyond the Garden City Terminal lie the sites of Imperial Sugar Refinery, Atlantic Wood, and Kraft Electric Plant, Newport Terminal, and Weyerhaeuser paper mill.
+Between Ocean Terminal and Garden City Terminals are a number of businesses: National Gypsum, AXEON, Colonial Oil Industries, Savannah Yacht Center, and International Paper.
+Beyond the Garden City Terminal lie the sites of Imperial Sugar Refinery, Schilli Terminal, and International Paper – Pt.
+Wentworth Mill.

 The large well in Ocean Terminal provided berth for the Georgia Responder – a vessel which has never been used for its intended purpose, which is to respond to large oil spills.
 The Responder has been redeployed to Louisiana, but the support barge with crew quarters and oil tank storage remains in the slip.